 What was once a courthouse and post office is now Rock Hill's Gettys Art Center.
 It serves as the home to dozens of artists and creative professionals, and lucky for us, we were able to visit on Saturday.

 We picked up a little gift for ourselves and our plant obsession there!
 (And being there reminded us of our trip to Seagrove, the pottery capital of the world, which brought back nice memories.)

 Inside, you'll find old post office boxes as well as galleries of many artists.
 We loved picking out a special vase from one, which is now hanging over our kitchen sink at home.
 It holds all the leaves we're trying to propagate.
 (We're a little addicted to houseplants!)

 Shop Rock Hill's Main Street

-Speaking of shopping, if you’re looking for something to do during Friday afternoon or Saturday – go shopping!
-We’re not huge shoppers, per se, but we do love looking at artists’ creations as artists, ourselves.
+Speaking of shopping, if you're looking for something to do on Friday afternoon or Saturday – go shopping!
+We're not huge shoppers, per se, but we do love looking at artists' creations as artists, ourselves.

 Here's the interior of The Hickory Post, which offers home furnishings, artwork, and accessories made by all kinds of artists.
 It was really neat to walk around three levels of the shop to see what talented people are creating.

 If popping into clothing boutiques is your thing there are one or two boutiques on Main Street you'll enjoy.
 There was even a clothing boutique on the bottom level of The Hickory Post.